 Sourdough by Robin Sloan

-Oh, the simplicity of early COVID quarantine, where we all made bread and caused a flour shortage.
+Oh, the simplicity of spring 2020, where we all made bread and caused a flour shortage.
 I couldn’t help but add this silly tale of a hard-working, white collar woman who finds herself submerged in the wheaty world of bread.
 They first meet when she regularly visits a sandwich shop after work, seeking comfort from her fast-paced life in the form of a sandwich.

 Suddenly, the store closes, leaving her feeling lost.
 Yet somehow, she finds the starter for her favourite sourdough in her hands, with all the responsibility of carrying its legacy.
 No spoilers, but Sourdough by Robin Sloan definitely doesn’t have a crumby ending.